ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 The `signature_algorithms` extension introduced by TLS 1.2 was revamped in [TLS 1.3](https://tlswg.github.io/tls13-spec/#rfc.section.4.2.2) and MUST now be sent if the client offers a single non-PSK cipher suite.
+The format is backwards compatible and keeps old code points.

 ```c
 enum {